 - Make Batter

-1Position an oven rack in the lower third of the oven and heat the oven to 350° Fahrenheit.
+1Position an oven rack in the lower third of the oven.
+Preheat the oven to 350°F (177°C).

 2Remove the ends and peel from the pineapple.
 Cut into four long wedges, and then cut away the core.
 Slice two of the wedges into 1/2-inch thick slices.
 You will need most of these for the cake.
 (Watch our video to see how we cut the pineapple.)

-1Spoon cake batter onto the pineapple in the pan and spread into an even layer.
-Bake for 35 to 40 minutes or until a toothpick inserted in the center of the cake comes out clean.
+11Spoon the cake batter onto the pineapple in the pan and spread into an even layer.

 Adam and Joanne's Tips

-- Leftover Pineapple: Beyond enjoying juicy pineapple in fruit salads or alone, you can also broil slices or sear slices in a pan with some butter.
+- Leftover pineapple: Beyond enjoying juicy pineapple in fruit salads or alone, you can also broil slices or sear slices in a pan with some butter.
 Serve warm with a little whipped cream or ice cream.
+I also love making this pineapple avocado salsa!

 - Recipe adapted and inspired from Alice Medrich’s “Sinfully Easy Delicious Desserts”